chensxb97/ferryServiceVRP/datasets/README.md

 *Large(L) -> 30 min time windows*

-The digit represents a unique label for each permutation of alphabet pairs (1 or 2).
+The digit represents a unique label for each permutation of alphabet pairs(1,2).
+For example, with 2 datasets that are of *HL* type, each dataset is named *HL1.csv* and *HL2.csv* respectively.

 There are a total of 16 datasets in this category.